Yellow Springs will develop and evolve in an ecologically and economically sustainable manner through thoughtful, measured development activities.

-Based on that vision the following values are articulated in the Comprehensive Land Use Plan, Future Land Use map and thoroughfare and active transportation maps:
+Based on that vision, the following values are articulated in the Comprehensive Land Use Plan, Future Land Use map and Thoroughfare and Active Transportation Plan maps:

 The Village will develop and evolve in an ecologically and economically sustainable manner, through thoughtful, measured development activities

 Infill development and redevelopment will be encouraged over greenfield development

 All development activities will occur within the established Urban Service Boundary area (USB)

 Places will be connected and complete streets principles will apply to the transportation network

 Parks and open space shall be integrated or accommodated into new developments

 Future land uses should reflect the values of the community and build on the strengths of the Village

 Diverse housing options will be promoted within the Village